polettix/dibs/README.md

 #### Dibspack Type `src`

-This type signals that the dibspack can be found inside the `src` sub-directory of the project, which is also mounted in the container and whose position is passed to `detect`/`operate` programs in the dibspack as the second positional argument.
+This type indicates that the dibspack can be found inside the `src` sub-directory of the project, which is also mounted in the container and whose position is passed to the dibspack as the second positional argument.
 This allows to bind the dibspacks directly with the source code, granting stricter control over what is used for the build/bundle processes (at the expense of loose coupling of course).

-In the associative array definition, only the `path` key is supported, pointing to the base directory of the dibspack (i.e. the one containing the `operate` and optionally the `detect` programs); the path is relative to the `src` sub-directory of the main project directory.
+In the associative array definition, only the `path` key is supported, pointing to the dibspack; the path is relative to the `src` sub-directory of the main project directory.

 In the string-based definition, the `path` is set, e.g.: